eclipse-m2e/m2e-core/README.md

 ⚠️ _Some other entries exist that look like m2e.
 They're usually outdated or incorrect.
 Please use the official one, linked above._

-Alternatively, you can install the lastest M2Eclipse release by using the _Install New Software_ dialog in Eclipse IDE, pointing it to this p2 repository:<br>
+Alternatively, you can install the latest M2Eclipse release by using the _Install New Software_ dialog in Eclipse IDE, pointing it to this p2 repository:<br>
 https://download.eclipse.org/technology/m2e/releases/latest/

 To use the latest snapshot build, you can use this p2 repository:<br>